Types of Network Security

 Network Security Measures

-People, operations, and technology are the main elements that contribute to defense-in-depth network security.
+People, operations, and technology are the main elements that contribute to defence-in-depth network security.
 Once you identify and assess risks that threaten your business, you can determine your network security needs.
 This includes the type of technology you need to employ for perimeter security, responses to alerts generated from firewalls, intrusion detection and prevention, and logs.
 Let's start with firewalls.

 Firewalls are a very traditional security measure that have been added to networks and end systems for over 25 years.
 For a firewall, traffic goes into one of two categories: desirable traffic to pass through, and undesirable traffic to block.
 Packet filter was one of the first firewalls that filtered out unwanted traffic.